-Weather patterns in Masai Mara are not as predictable as in years gone by so last minute variations are possible to experience.
+Weather patterns in Masai Mara are not as predictable as in the decades gone by and last minute climatic variations may be experienced.

 However for those visiting to watch as the great wildebeest migration unfolds, with approximately 1.5million of wildebeest, hundreds of thousands of zebras, ellands and gazelles crossing Mara River in the reserve in search of food and water.
 The best time to visit is between late July/early August to October.
 Although the timings may vary from year to year due to rainfall patterns.

-There are quite a number of factors that influence how much you will pay for your Masai Mara Safari Packages cost.
+There are quite a number of factors that influence how much you will pay for your Masai Mara Safari Packages.
 This include:

-b] The season you are travelling; prices tend to be high during the peak season which is normally during the wildebeest migration as more people visit the reserve making it more expensive to secure rooms.
+b.
+The season you are travelling: Prices tend to be high during the peak season which is normally during the wildebeest migration as more people visit the reserve making it more expensive to secure rooms.
 Peak season months are July to October.
-If you are on budget, avoid the peak season.
+If you are on a limited budget best to avoid the peak season.